mmacgilvray18/Phospho_Network/README.md

 Kinases not found in the Mok et al dataset are given an FDR score of 1.
 ```
 ************************************************************************
+### Shuffle_kullback-Leibler.py

-usage: Shuffle_kullback-Leibler.py -f <Position weight matrix file>
+    Usage: Shuffle_kullback-Leibler.py -f <Position weight matrix file>

     Shuffle kullback-Leibler results for use w/ FDR function.

     optional arguments:<br>
         -h, --help            show this help message and exit<br>
         -f , --file           Position Weight Matrix file, from Matt's script<br>
         -i ITER, --iterations Total number of iterations, this will be divided by number of processes.<br>
         -p PROC, --processes  Number of processes to run, be smart don't use more than you have!<br>

 ************************************************************************
 ## phospho_subnet